 EXPLORE

-Mt Damper Falls is a 14km detour along Moki Road.
+Mt Damper Falls is a 14km detour off Moki Road.
 Follow the signposts for the 20min walk.
-At 85m this is the North Island’s second highest waterfall, and is a spectacular sight, particularly after heavy rain.
+At 74m this is the North Island’s second-highest waterfall, making it a must-see, particularly after heavy rain.
 Surrounded by native bush, the falls spill over a papa bluff.
-Please note – the track is closed to hunters and dogs from 1 August to 31 October due to lambing.
+Please note – the track is closed to hunters and dogs from 1 August to 31 October due to lambing season.

 Te Maire track – this two hour walk (rated: easy) starts with a suspension bridge, and loops around a mosaic of native trees including rimu, miro, totara, kahikatea, matai, rewarewa, hinau and tawa.